New Resource

 Topaz Nyx Model Overview

 When people say "the Nyx model" in video editing, they almost always mean this: the Topaz Video AI Nyx noise-reduction engine, designed for noisy, high-resolution footage shot in low-light or high-ISO conditions.
-Nyx separates noise from real textures so night shots, available-light interiors, and underexposed clips can be cleaned without flattening detail.
+The Nyx model separates noise from real textures so night shots, available-light interiors, and underexposed clips can be cleaned without flattening detail.

 topaz nyx model